cassiomolin/jersey-jwt-external-auth/README.md

 # REST API with Google and Facebook authentication using Jersey and CDI

-This example application demonstrates how to authenticate using external providers (Google and Facebook) in a REST application using:
+This example application demonstrates how to perform authentication using external providers such as Google and Facebook in a REST application using:

  - **Jersey:** JAX-RS reference implementation for creating RESTful web services in Java.
  - **Jackson:** JSON parser for Java.